emichael/dslabs/labs/lab4-shardedstore/README.md

   by instantiating all Paxos groups with a single server.
 Your Paxos implementation should be able to reach agreement in a single step when there is only one server.
+- You may have implemented optimizations in lab 3 by making assumptions which were valid but do not hold for this lab.
+In particular, you should be very cautious about dropping proposals when Paxos is running as a sub-node.
+As a sub-node, Paxos should be oblivious to `AMOApplication` logic and should be able to decide same command for different slots.
+Some de-duplication at the `PaxosServer` level is possible, but it must be done carefully.

 ## Part 3: Transactions